uncbiag/InverseConsistency/docs/source/medical_training.rst

 ==================

 Once the data is preprocessed, we train a network to register it.
 In this example we are doing inter-subject brain registration, so we can just compile batches by sampling random pairs from the dataset.

+We define a custom function for creating and preparing batches of images.
+Feel free to do this with a torch :class:`torch.Dataset`, but I am more confident about predicting the performance of procedural code for this task.

 .. code-block:: python